DSAppTeam/ComponentCornerstone/README.md

      * Provide a more user-friendly debug log format
 * 2019/12/09
     * Optimization plugin gradle incremental compilation
+* 2020/05/28
+     * Adjust the sdk injection logic, optimize the sdk registration, to avoid the repeated registration of multiple modules in extreme cases, resulting in the loss of the bound implementation

 ### Why use it